 Well, you have finally

-reached the end of another one
+reached the end of

 of my blogs.
 Chene and I are off to read a book.